Syndace/python-omemo/functionality.md

 - [x] sessions can be built
     - [x] transparently when sending or receiving encrypted messages
     - [x] explicit session building APIs are not provided
-    - [x] requires own public bundle management
+    - [x] requires own bundle management
     - [x] sessions are per-backend
     - [x] a PEP downloading mechanism must be provided by the application to download public bundles from PEP